My Ongoing List Of Favorite Travel Book Recommendations

 Some of them that I tend to think of as travel books aren’t really, but are more survival, which feels weird to categorize as travel so they’re in my favorite nonfiction books list.
 Here are my favorite travel books of all time!

-- If you want to listen to some of these, consider trying Audible!
-You can get your first month free (one free book) plus tons of others they have for free.
+• If you want to listen to some of these, consider trying Audible!
+You can get your first month free (one free book).
 Get that Audible deal here.

-- If you want to read more on your Kindle but don’t want to buy books, Kindle Unlimited is a wonderful option.
-It’s $9.99 a month but if you read a lot and like to read more than just new releases, it could be worth it.
+• If you want to read more on your Kindle but don’t want to buy books, Kindle Unlimited is a good option, especially if you read a lot of indie authors.
 Get Kindle Unlimited here!

-- Shop my book lists here!
+• Shop my book lists here!
 You can find every book list I have on Bookshop.org (except my monthly round-ups) and I add everything I can but they occasionally won’t have some.
 I do occasionally add extras though.
-If any lists are empty, they’ll be filled in shortly!
+If any lists are empty, they’ll be filled in..eventually!
 Shop my bookshop.org book lists here.

 Stans By Me